SAPHNELO- anifrolumab-fnia injection, solution

 • Primary endpoint.

-• In all 3 studies, patients who discontinued investigational product or initiated restricted medications beyond the protocol-specified thresholds are considered non-responders.
+• In all 3 trials, patients who discontinued investigational product or initiated restricted medications beyond the protocol-specified thresholds are considered non-responders.
 For consistency, the results presented for Trial 2 represent the post-hoc analysis using the restricted medication thresholds as defined in Trial 3.
 The most commonly involved SLEDAI-2K organ domains were mucocutaneous, musculoskeletal and immune.

 • Trial 1*